aws-samples/eks-cluster-upgrades-workshop/website/docs/04-git-ops.md

 ![Git Status](../static/img/github-repo-changes.png)

-As you can see there are some unstaged files that we need to commit and push to our repo, those files are basically two add-ons that we are gonna be using during this workshop, `karpenter` and `argo-workflows`.
+As you can, see there are some unstaged files that we need to commit and push to our repo, those files are two add-ons that we are gonna be using during this workshop, `karpenter` and `argo-workflows`.
 Now let's uncomment lines `5` and `6` of add-ons `kustomization.yaml` (Kustomization object) file.

 :::tip
 In the context of Flux, a Kustomization object is a custom resource defined by the Kustomization CRD.
 Flux uses Kustomization resources to manage Kubernetes manifests, specifying the syncing interval, pruning resources, and validating manifests before applying them.